Sushma Swaraj

 Bharatiya Janata Party

-Sushma Swaraj (born February 14, 1952, Ambala, Haryana, India—died August 6, 2019, New Delhi) was an Indian politician and government official who served in a variety of legislative and administrative posts at the state (Haryana) and national (union) levels in India.
-She served as the leader of the Bharatiya Janata Party (BJP) in the Lok Sabha (lower chamber of the Indian parliament) for five years (2009–14) and as minister of External Affairs (2014–19) in the BJP-led cabinet of Prime Minister Narendra Modi.
+Sushma Swaraj (born February 14, 1952, Ambala, Punjab [now in Haryana], India—died August 6, 2019, New Delhi) was an Indian politician and government official who served in a variety of legislative and administrative posts at the state (Haryana) and national levels in India.
+She was the first woman to serve as chief minister of Delhi for a brief period (October–December 1998).
+She served as the leader of the Bharatiya Janata Party (BJP) in the Lok Sabha (lower chamber of the Indian parliament) for five years (2009–14) and as minister of external affairs (2014–19) in the BJP-led cabinet of Prime Minister Narendra Modi.

 Early life, education, and early career

-Swaraj was born to a middle-class family in the Haryana city of Ambala.
-Her father, Hardev Sharma, was prominent in the Rashtriya Swayamsevak Sangh (RSS), a pro-Hindu organization from which the BJP was an offshoot.
-She attended college in Haryana, completed a law degree at Panjab University in Chandigarh, and in 1973 registered as an advocate (i.e., one who can practice law) in the Supreme Court of India.
-While a student, she was politically active notably as the leader of a pro-Hindu organization associated with the RSS that was strongly opposed to the government of then-prime minister Indira Gandhi.
-In 1975 she married lawyer and politician Swaraj Kaushal, who served a term (1990–93) as governor of Mizoram state.
+Sushma Sharma was born to a middle-class family in the city of Ambala (now in Haryana state).
+Her father, Hardev Sharma, was prominent in the Rashtriya Swayamsevak Sangh (RSS), a pro-Hindutva organization from which the BJP was a political offshoot.
+She completed a law degree at Panjab University in Chandigarh and in 1973 qualified to practice law in the Supreme Court of India.
+While a student, she was politically active, notably as the leader of the Akhil Bharatiya Vidyarthi Parishad (ABVP), a pro-Hindutva youth organization associated with the RSS.
+The ABVP was strongly opposed to the government of Prime Minister Indira Gandhi.
+In 1975 she married lawyer and politician Swaraj Kaushal, who served a term (1990–93) as governor of Mizoram state, and adopted his first name as her surname.

 Political career

-In 1977, as a member of the Janata Party, Swaraj ran for office for the first time and was elected to a seat in the legislative assembly of Haryana state.
-She served two terms there (1977–82 and 1987–90), during which she also was minister of Labour and Employment (1977–79) and of Education, Food, and Civil Supplies (1987–90) in the state government.
+In 1977, as a member of the Janata Party, Swaraj ran for office for the first time and was elected to a seat in the legislative assembly of Haryana.
+She served two terms there (1977–82 and 1987–90), during which she also was minister of labor and employment (1977–79) and of education, food, and civil supplies (1987–90) in the state government.
 In 1984 she joined the BJP (which had been established by members from Janata in 1980) and was appointed secretary of the party.
 She advanced in the party ranks to become its general secretary.

-In the 1999 parliamentary elections, Swaraj ran for a Lok Sabha seat in the state of Karnataka in a spirited campaign against Sonia Gandhi (widow of Rajiv Gandhi), who by then was the leader of the Congress Party.
-Swaraj lost the contest by the relatively small margin of some 55,000 votes, but in 2000 she returned to parliament in the BJP-led National Democratic Alliance (NDA) electoral victory, having won a seat as a Rajya Sabha member.
-She was the minister of Information and Broadcasting (September 2000–January 2003) and both Health and Family Welfare and Parliamentary Affairs (January 2003–May 2004) in the NDA government.
+In the 1999 parliamentary elections, Swaraj ran for a Lok Sabha seat from the Ballari constituency in the state of Karnataka.
+She conducted a spirited campaign against Sonia Gandhi (widow of former prime minister Rajiv Gandhi), who by then was the leader of the Congress Party and was making her electoral debut.
+Swaraj lost the contest by the relatively small margin of some 55,000 votes, but in 2000 she returned to the parliament in the BJP-led National Democratic Alliance (NDA) electoral victory, having won a seat in the Rajya Sabha.
+She was the minister of information and broadcasting (2000–03) and both health and family welfare and parliamentary affairs (2003–04) in the NDA government.

 Are you a student?